 Most flea markets open up really early, and you want to be there as soon as they do.
 If the dealers already have their items out, you got there too late.
 Getting there so early is important because other people will also be shopping as soon as possible.

 I’ve even heard of people buying a dealer booth so they can get in before the flea market opens and shop.

-Some of the dealers might even walk around and see if anything is worth buying before they set out their stuff.
+Some dealers might even walk around and see if anything is worth buying before setting out their stuff.
 If someone buys the good items before you get to them, you may as well stay home.
 There’s always a chance that someone won’t notice the good stuff, but you’ll do much better if you’re the first one out there.